intershop/intershop-pwa/docs/search-engine-optimization.md

 We use the library [express-robots-txt](https://github.com/modosc/express-robots-txt) in the express.js server (`server.ts` in the project root) to supply a response to `robots.txt` for crawlers.

-By default the universal server provides a response with access to all pages excepted some restricted paths (e.g. `/error` or `/account`).
-To use a custom `robots.txt` place it as a file in `dist` folder.
+By default the universal server provides a response with access to all pages except some restricted paths (e.g. `/error` or `/account`).
+To use a custom `robots.txt` place it as a file in the `dist` folder.

 ## Page Metadata

-The PWA uses the library [@ngx-meta/core](https://www.npmjs.com/package/@ngx-meta/core) for setting tags in page header for title, meta description, robots, canonical links and open graph infos.
-It is possible to use translations here.
+The PWA uses the library [@ngx-meta/core](https://www.npmjs.com/package/@ngx-meta/core) for setting tags for title, meta description, robots, canonical links and open graph infos in page headers.
+It is also possible to use translation keys here.

-This process is triggered by adding a guard to the routing, see [Project Documentation](https://www.npmjs.com/package/@ngx-meta/core#route-configuration).
-The default `MetaSettings` are configured in SEO extension of the PWA and documented in @ngx-meta/core.
+The process is triggered by adding a guard to the routing, see [Project Documentation](https://www.npmjs.com/package/@ngx-meta/core#route-configuration).
+The default `MetaSettings` are configured in the SEO extension of the PWA and documented in @ngx-meta/core.

 `seo.effects.ts` is the central place for customizations concerning dynamic content, e.g. names of products or categories (asynchronous data from the API).
 Effects are an essential part of our [State Management](./state-management.md).